CarVac/MeleeConchRuleset/ruleset.md

 1. One Two-Axis Analog Input
 2. Two Full-Range Analog Inputs, one for each Analog Stick Output axis.
 3. Four Half-Range Analog Inputs, with two influencing each direction.
-4. Four Digital Inputs or DHRAI, optionally with additional Modifiers.
+4. Four Digital Inputs or DHRAI, optionally with additional Modifier Inputs.

 Pairs of Half-Range Analog Inputs (HRAI), each used to influence one Analog Stick Output axis, must use average SOCD with one HRAI mapped to the range from (<=-1 to 0) and one ranging from (0 to >=1).